 Subpoenas may be issued by government or non-government entities.
 Criminal defense and civil litigants are examples of non-government entities that may issue subpoenas.
 The subpoenas received generally request the type of information that appears on a customer's phone bill.
 TMUS will only release the six types of subscriber information allowed by 18 USC § 2703 pursuant to a subpoena: 1) customer name; 2) address; 3) network transactions, such as call details; 4) length of service; 5) telephone or device number or other subscriber number or identity and 6) means and source of payment information.
-TMUS does not release the content of a communication or information other than that included in the above listings in response to a government subpoena.
+TMUS does not release the content of a communication or location information in response to a government subpoena.